nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 - 🚫 **Third-party Service Independence:** Eliminates the need for TestFlight, Firebase App Distribution, or other third-party services to distribute your app, keeping the process in-house.
 - 🌍 **Real-world Testing:** Facilitates testing of the app in real-world environments, making the review process more effective and efficient.
 - ⏰ **Time Efficiency:** Helps teams save valuable time of engineers during the review process, optimizing resource utilization and enhancing productivity.
+- 🏷️ **Label-based Triggering:** Allows you to restrict the build process to only occur for pull requests with specific labels.
+By default, the build is triggered for every pull request.
+This provides flexibility and conserves build minutes.

 ## Options